cainam/home-cluster-deployment/ansible/README.md

 - import script: update Chart.yaml to contain the version of the software
 - migrate prometheus-server volume to longhorn
 - postgresql major version update: include docker build in playbook, parameterize versions and other vars set
+- Longhorn I/O error: high CPU?
 - start keepalived after glusterd is up
 - haproxy: why doesn't it start at boot? shouldn't it be started via keepalived?
 - infopage: click on href to delete image results in new-tab, but no tab should be opened
+- auth-operator: no action when started after hydra, but has to execute a first check at startup
+- integrate custom build (ha) in pipeline
+- log and inspect all incoming flows